tjv4947/GettingAndCleaningDataClassProject/CodeBook.md

 |	6 |	LAYING             |

+___

 ### Tidy Dataset Columns

 > *subjectID*:
 >>  Identifier for participant in study.
 Values range from 1 - 30.

+> *activityName*:
+>>  Identifier for participant in study.
+Values range processed from the original based on activityID.
+This column was removed from tidy dataset as it is not needed.

 #####  All data columns values are betweeen -1 and 1

+---

 ### List of column names for data values in dataset